ARTICLE MENU

 Scripture also shows us that we receive our new physical body at Christ’s return.
 This too is not made new at the moment of original conversion.
 Now this I say, brethren, that flesh and blood cannot inherit the kingdom of God; nor does corruption inherit incorruption.
 Behold, I tell you a mystery: We shall not all sleep, but we shall all be changed— in a moment, in the twinkling of an eye, at the last trumpet.
 For the trumpet will sound, and the dead will be raised incorruptible, and we shall be changed.
 For this corruptible must put on incorruption, and this mortal must put on immortality.
 So when this corruptible has put on incorruption, and this mortal has put on immortality, then shall be brought to pass the saying that is written: “Death is swallowed up in victory” (1 Corinthians 50-54, NKJV).

 Sanctification starts to take place the moment we are born again.
 Sanctification is cleansing and healing of wounds, sin, mindsets and all carnality within our soul.
 Demons live in the soul and physical body of man entrenched within the carnal mindsets and wounds until the Holy Spirit deals with them.
 Demons cannot live in your spirit once you are born-again as this is the breath of God and reserved for God.
 There may be many obstacles to clear away before complete cleansing and healing of the soul is outworked.
 After we initially receive the baptism of the Holy Spirit we will then at some point receive the baptism of fire.
 I indeed baptize you with water unto repentance, but He who is coming after me is mightier than I, whose sandals I am not worthy to carry.
 He will baptize you with the Holy Spirit and fire (Matthew 3:11, NKJV).
 This is the purification and the testing of our hearts.
 It is a higher process of sanctification, testing and refining before we can claim that Jesus is fully within our heart.
 When the heart is sanctified you receive an even greater infilling of the Holy Spirit.
 This is backed up in Scripture when we see the Disciples (who already had received the Holy Spirit in John 20:22) received a greater infilling at Pentecost in the Upper Room.
 The end result of sanctification is the conjoining of man's spirit (which contains the Holy Spirit) back together with the cleansed and sanctified heart/soul.
 The Bible tells us to walk in the Spirit and not in the flesh.
 You and God put to death the old man and resurrect the new man together when you walk in obedience to the Spirit of God.
-Man and God become one!
+Man becomes Christ-like!
 This is known as walking in the fullness of the Glory of God.

-Upon salvation Jesus tore down that dividing wall so that the Holy Spirit could re-enter the spirit of man and restore that connection between soul and spirit and restore the whole fallen relationship between man and God.
+Upon salvation Jesus tore down that dividing wall so that the Holy Spirit could enter the spirit of man and restore that connection between soul and spirit and restore the whole fallen relationship between man and God.
 You will remember at the Cross of Calvary Jesus tore the veil that separated the Holy Place from the Holiest of Holies.
 The veil was the only access provided within the wall that separated man from God.
 Only those whom God considered as worthy were able to enter here.
 Tearing down the veil also means that we are now all Holy Priests and can enter into the Throne room of God and enter into His presence with our hearts (when we worship in spirit and truth).
 The Law of God in our minds and permanently written in our hearts is activated when we are born again.
 Our human spirit is where we Commune with God, and also where the gifts of the Holy Spirit operate from.
 Without the connection between soul and spirit we cannot comprehend them.
 The Law of God is in our minds (conscious) and written in our hearts.
 We are then made aware of God's Moral Laws and have a God-conscience.
 Who show the work of the law written in their hearts, their conscience also bearing witness (Romans 2:15, NKJV).
 When we receive the baptism of the Holy Spirit, we are changed, we know we are different.
 We come alive.
 The Holy Spirit then does a work in us to completely baptise our entire heart and soul.
 Dependant on the state of our heart and our willingness to yield all to Jesus, this can be a quick or slow work.

 Remember your Creator before the silver cord is loosed, Or the golden bowl is broken, Or the pitcher shattered at the fountain, Or the wheel broken at the well (Ecclesiastes 12:6, NKJV).
 The Holy Spirit showed me that at death our spirit/soul leaves our physical body.
 The physical body returns to dust, and the spirit returns to Father.
 Then the dust will return to the earth as it was, And the spirit will return to God who gave it (Ecclesiastes 12:7, NKJV).
 The spirit/soul goes back to God for judgement.
 The spirit/soul of man will go to eternal paradise or to Hell to live in eternal torment.
 This is entirely dependent on whether the connection has been restored to God if we have chosen Jesus.
 When we choose Jesus we choose life, if not we choose death!